 PAAG does not see a place for the advertisement of dogs specifically for their ability to hunt or work in pet sections of advertising websites and as such does not believe that they should be included amongst pet adverts, which we consider to be for companion pets only.
 Specific assistance dogs such as hearing or seeing dogs should also be dealt with by professional organisations and are not suitable in online advertiser’s pet sections.

 Notify the relevant online advertiser and request that the advert is taken down or moved out of the pet section.

-PAAG is not opposed to working activities as hobbies such as field trails and working trials which the owner and their dog may choose to taken part in during their free time – it simply does not agree with dogs being sold for their working capacity, rather than as pets.
+PAAG is not opposed to working activities as hobbies such as field trails and working trials which the owner and their dog may choose to take part in during their free time – we simply do not agree with dogs being sold for their working capacity, rather than as pets.

 Some species, such as adult domestic poultry, and pet birds such as budgies and canaries, have relatively simple needs and generally make good pets.
 Also, those selling them are often knowledgeable and can advise a new owner on the bird’s requirements.
 Those that are considered unsuitable to be advertised on the internet are ones that are either too young, such as chicks and ducklings, or which are only suitable to be kept as pets by experienced bird keepers, such as the larger parrots.

 In theory, yes.
 But there is no guarantee that those advertising in such journals are any more knowledgeable than those advertising on the internet.

 If in doubt, responsible website owners are encouraged to contact PAAG for advice.